 When young people take part in the Arts Club’s Musical Theatre Intensive, they become part of our community and, whenever possible, we offer alumni opportunities to perform at special events and workshops.

 The greatest thrill, however, is seeing our students move on to greater and greater success throughout the industry.
-Alumni of our program study at top theatre schools around the world, including Sheridan University, the National Theatre School, NYU Tisch, Studio 58, Grant MacEwan University, UBC, The Randolph Academy, AMDA, and LAMDA.
+Alumni of our program study at top theatre schools around the world, including Sheridan University, the National Theatre School, NYU Tisch, Studio 58, Grant MacEwan University, UBC, The Randolph Academy, AMDA, and LAMDA, among others.

-- Stuart Barclay played Enjolras in Les Misérables and will appear as Sky in Mamma Mia!
+- Stuart Barclay—Enjolras in Les Misérables and Sky in Mamma Mia!

-- Sierra Brewerton has appeared in Gypsy, Mary Poppins, and Disney’s Beauty and the Beast
+- Sierra Brewerton—Gypsy, Mary Poppins, Disney’s Beauty and the Beast, and Mamma Mia!

-- Darren Burkett was in the ensembles of Mary Poppins, Hairspray, White Christmas, Disney’s Beauty and the Beast, The Producers, and Gypsy
+- Darren Burkett—ensembles of Mary Poppins, Hairspray, White Christmas, Disney’s Beauty and the Beast, The Producers, and Gypsy

-- Joel Grinke has done projection/video design for Disney’s Beauty and the Beast and The Day Before Christmas
+- Joel Grinke—projection/video design for Disney’s Beauty and the Beast and The Day Before Christmas

-- Courtney Shields was assistant director on Rock of Ages
+- Courtney Shields—assistant director on Rock of Ages

-- Graham Verchere appeared in Mary Poppins and A Christmas Story, The Musical
+- Graham Verchere—Mary Poppins and A Christmas Story: The Musical

 VISIT US ON FACEBOOK